B0ndan/Twice_Face_Recognition/README.md

 🚀 Project Overview
 Goal: To build a nuanced and highly efficient face recognition system tailored for the enchanting members of TWICE.
 Method: A synergetic approach utilizing Haar Cascade classifiers alongside the deep learning prowess of TensorFlow and Keras.
-Tech Toolkit: A harmonious blend of Python, OpenCV, TensorFlow, TensorFlow Keras, and Haar Cascade Classifiers.
+Tech Toolkit: A harmonious blend of Python, OpenCV, TensorFlow, TensorFlow Keras, and HaarCascade Classifiers.
 🌈 Features
 Advanced Recognition Capabilities: Harnessing deep learning for enhanced accuracy and speed in identifying TWICE members.
 Robust and Versatile: Excelling under varied conditions, capturing the unique essence of each member in any scenario.